ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 Project Goals
 ---
 * Dataset summary and visualization.
-* Design, train and test a Lenet model architecture.
+* Design, train and test a LeNet Architecture.
 * Use the model to make predictions on new images & analyze the softmax probabilities of the new images.